Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He can use his near-infinitely long-range air special for doing some specialized delayed/long-range damage.

+### Other notes

+Due to his large size, when getting on a ladder the game automatically places him one step higher than other characters.

+If you activate TTA on a ladder as Gyuki after climbing at least 1 step, he falls down from the ladder while becoming angled, the TTA activation animation is skipped and the TTA intro cutscene is delayed.
+This could have an advantage in very specific situations if you want to use angled glitch with a TTA-setup.

 ## Hanzo Hattori

 • Speed / Efficacy + Vigor